 - Open up Android Studio and select Profile or Debug APK.

-- Next, select your desired APK file to run and hit OK.
+- Next, select the desired APK file from your computer to run and hit OK.

 - Navigate through the APK on the emulated device.